patlehmann1/ts-hapi-microservice-template/README.md

-# svelte-to-do
+# ts-bootstrap-personal-project
-A simple to-do app created with node.js, hapi.js, mongodb and svelte
+This is a template for creating REST APIs with hapi and typescript